moonstar-x/old-server-setup/docs/discord-bots/setting-up.md

 * [Finding out your user ID.](https://github.com/moonstar-x/discord-downtime-notifier/wiki/Getting-User,-Channel-and-Server-IDs)
 * [Adding your bot to your server.](https://github.com/moonstar-x/discord-downtime-notifier/wiki/Adding-Your-Bot-To-Your-Server)

+!!! note
     The following guides are not limited to music bots, you can follow these guides for any kind of bot.